Image

 Schedule a Visit

-Bachelor's Degree in French
+About Our Bachelor's Degree in French

-Kent State University's Bachelor of Arts in French provides students with comprehensive language training and a deep understanding of Francophone cultures.
-The program emphasizes proficiency in speaking, reading, and writing French, while exploring literature, history, and contemporary issues in French-speaking regions.
-This degree prepares graduates for diverse careers in education, international relations, translation, and business, as well as for further studies in fields such as linguistics and cultural studies.
+Additionally, this degree prepares graduates for diverse careers in education, international relations, translation, and business, as well as for further studies in fields such as linguistics and cultural studies.
 Students develop not only language skills but also cultural competency, enabling them to engage effectively in global contexts.

-Program Information for French - B.A.
+Program Information for Bachelor’s Degree in the French Language – B.A.

 Program Description